stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

       - title: "Define the table's name"
         anchor: "define-table-name"
         content: |
           When creating table names, keep in mind that each destination has its own rules for how tables can be named.
 As a result, some table names may have to be transformed to adhere to the destination's naming rules.
+If, for example, a table name contains special characters such as `!#*`, they may be removed or replaced with underscores.

           Refer to the [Table name transformations](#table-name-transformations) section for more info and examples.

           {% capture table-name-limit-notice %}
-          The value entered here should adhere to your destination's length limit for table names.
+          The table name you enter should adhere to your destination's length limit for table names.
 If the table name exceeds the destination's limit, the [destination will reject the table entirely]({{ link.destinations.storage.rejected-records | prepend: site.baseurl }}).

           Table name limits vary by destination type:

-          {% assign destinations = site.destinations | where:"destination",true | sort:display_name %}

           {% for destination in destinations %}
           {% case destination.table-name-limit %}